List of Spider-Man: The Animated Series characters: Hobgoblin

 Hobgoblin went on to make two more appearances, starting with the crossover of X-Men.
 He discovered that Dr. Herbert Landon, who was said to cure mutation (and secretly promising to make a mutant army for the Kingpin) was planning to exterminate all mutantkind.
 The Hobgoblin blackmailed Landon that if Landon did not give him the money he thought he deserved, then Landon's real intentions will be revealed to the public.
 However, Spider-Man tracked the Hobgoblin down and learned that Landon could potentially make good on his threat.
 Teaming up with Wolverine, Spider-Man tracked Landon to his lab.
 They battled Hobgoblin, who managed to escape with discs outlining Landon's master plan.
-Spider-Man and the X-Men managed to defeat an ironically mutated Landon after the Hobgoblin escaped, and Landon was taken into a hospital to be cured of his mutation.
+Spider-Man and the X-Men managed to defeat a mutated Landon after the Hobgoblin escaped, and Landon is taken into a hospital.

-The Hobgoblin's next appearance was in the second Green Goblin story arc, in which his identity was revealed to be Jason Philip Macendale, fiancé to Felicia Hardy and had a portal-creating machine called the Time Dilation Accelerator.
-Once his identity was revealed to his fiancé, he and Felicia were kidnapped by the Green Goblin who stole the Accelerator from the villain and took both fiancé to their doom at OsCorp where they will be killed in an acid pool.
+The Hobgoblin's next appearance was in the second Green Goblin story arc, in which his identity was revealed to be Jason Macendale, fiancé to Felicia Hardy and had a portal-creating machine called the Time Dilation Accelerator.
+Once his identity was revealed to his fiancé, he and Felicia were kidnapped by the Green Goblin who stole the Accelerator from the villain and took both fiancé to their doom at Oscorp where they will be killed in an acid pool.
 Spider-Man forced the Goblin into limbo (right before he would return in the next episode), saved Macendale and Felicia and their relationship ended.
 The Hobgoblin was then immediately taken into custody afterward.

 An alternate-reality version of the Hobgoblin appeared in Part One in the series finale of Spider-Man as an enemy of the Scarlet Spider.
 He battled the various Spider-Men from different realities to try to stop Spider-Carnage from destroying all of reality, suffered defeat, and was tied up.
 In the last episode of the series, the Kingpin's building (where the beaten Hobgoblin was kept) exploded.
 Madame Web used her powers to save Spider-Man, his associates, and the Kingpin.

-An interesting fact is that in his first appearance his skin was not white, but black.
-Also, his hair was a reddish color rather than black like he does in the comics.